maelh/radio-frequency-prototype-boards/NanoVNA-Usage.md

 Before starting calibration, reset all using the menu entry `CALIBRATE>RESET`.

+On the left side of the screen there are 7 letters, stacked upon each other, that indicate what was calibrated.
+Cn, D, R, S, T, X are explained in the official manual linked above.

+The power mode used during calibration is missing from the documentation.
+It is indicated by `Pa` for `Power Auto`.
+Other possible values are `P2`, `P4`, `P6`, and `P8`.
+See menu entry `CALIBRATE>POWER AUTO` or `CALIBRATE>POWER <number>mA`.

 ### Tips

 The measurement accuracy and observable spurs on graphs can vary depending on a few settings.
 If you change them, be sure to calibrate your NanoVNA again, afterwards.